moonbitlang/moonbit-textbook/docs/05-trees.md

 ![](/pics/abstract-tree-en.drawio.webp)

-In a tree, an edge refers to a pair of nodes (u, v), where either u is the parent node of v or v is the parent node of u; simply put, these two nodes should have a parent-child relationship.
+In a tree, an edge refers to a pair of nodes $(u, v)$, where either $u$ is the parent node of $v$ or $v$ is the parent node of $u$; simply put, these two nodes should have a parent-child relationship.
 We use arrows in diagrams to indicate parent-child relationships, with the arrow pointing from an ancestor to its descendant.

 The example below is not a tree.